-Drawstring Backpack Tutorial Video Tutorial Here, Written Below:
+Cute Drawstring Backpack Tutorial Video Tutorial Here, Written Below:

 Drawstring backpack tutorial

-1 – Cut the materials you need
+1 – Cut the materials you need for the backpack

-Each bag is mad up of 6 full squares and a quarter of another for the pocket.
+Each bag is made up of 6 full squares and a quarter of another for the pocket.
 Decide which squares you want for the exterior and interior of the back.
 Decide which squares you desire for the top of the bag.
 Cut these squares on half so you have four strips 5 inches wide by 10 inches long.

 Take the square you want to use for the pocket.
 Cut it in half and then a half in half again to make a 5 by 5 inch square.

-2 – Begin to sew it together.
+2 – Begin to sew the drawstring backpack together.

 Take the top and bottom of the inside and outside pieces and sew together using a half inch seam allowance.

-3 – Make the pocket (optional)
+3 – Make the pocket for the bag (optional)

 Turn down the top of the pocket .5 inch, use a glue stick to tack down.
 Sew down using zig zag stitch along the edge.
 Then decide on placement of pocket Then run a glue stick along the edge of the wrong side of the pocket and tack down where you want it to be.
 Sew along three sides of the pocket using a zig zag stitch, leaving the top with the finished edge open.